-The highest we know of is DSD256+, which features 12,288mHZçz sampling.
+The highest we know of is DSD256+, which features 12,288mHz sampling.
 This is really overkill, and recordings in this format are rare.

-You can perceive the music as if you were in a room with the musicians, every detail of every note is great and as we have said before, it is the best audio format there is.
+You can perceive the music as if you were in a room with the musicians, every detail of every note is great and as we have mentioned before, it's the best audio format.